BSidesSF/bsidessf.github.io/_pages/about/covid-19-safety-policy.md

 We highly recommend that you bring your digital proof of vaccination for expedited processing.

 **Masks**: We will comply and enforce all relevant (local, state, federal) regulations that apply to an event of our size.
 At this time, San Francisco [requires](https://sf.gov/information/masks-and-face-coverings-added-protection-coronavirus) that people be masked when entering indoor venues with a large number of attendees, even if you are fully vaccinated.
-You must wear a mask for the entirety of the conference, except when you’re actively eating or drinking.
+You must wear a mask for the entirety of the conference, except when you're actively eating or drinking.
 Masks must be worn completely over both your mouth and nose.

 <u>Failure to comply with our mask policy will result in removal from the event without refund or recourse.</u>